My review of “This Side of Night” by J. Todd Scott. (Brought to you by the letter S.)

 The plotting is tight and well controlled, twisty and turny and so, so satisfying.
 This book has pretty much all you need for a glorious escape into a realistic fictional adventure.
 Perfection.

-In many of the most successful books, the setting is central to grounding the story and the location takes on an identity of its own.
+In many of the most successful books, the setting is central to grounding the story and, as with the two previous titles in the series, the location takes on an identity of its own.
 It becomes a character in its own right.
 Murfee, The Big Bend and the borderland between Texas and Mexico come alive between these pages.
-You can almost taste the dust and feel the heat on your back.
+You can almost taste the dust in your throat and feel the heat on your back.

 Once again, JTS has succeeded in creating characters that are fresh, real and he leaves you rooting for them.
 Or, in the case of the baddies – and the author is adept at penning deliciously bad baddies – for their comeuppance.
 And, as we readers can now be considered “fans”, we are not left disappointed in the development of our favourites characters either.